nils-soderman/motionbuilder-socket/README.md

 # MotionBuilder Socket
-NodeJS module for connecting to Autodesk MotionBuilder
+NodeJS module for connecting to Autodesk MotionBuilder and running python commands.

 ## Example
 ```typescript